 Dmitri Shostakovich was versatile and smart like a fox, composing music that often blurred the dividing line between serious and sardonic.
 That and above all, his sheer genius helped him survive the ups and downs of his professional life under Stalin.

 My friend, the late Michael Einhorn, played in the percussion section of the Leningrad Symphony Orchestra in concerts that featured in several instances the music of Shostakovich, with the composer himself in attendance during rehearsals.
-I remember my friend telling me how he witnessed the composer questioned by his comrades – the Soviet music inspectors about the validity of his music as pure and hopefully not influenced by western decadence.
-Shostakovich had to save himself from being sent to Siberia with a one-way ticket, and repeatedly played the fool giving non-sequitur musicological replies to the politically-loaded questions.
+I remember Michael telling me how he once witnessed the composer being questioned by a Soviet music inspector about the validity of his music as pure and hopefully not influenced by western decadence.
+Shostakovich had to save himself from being sent to Siberia with a one-way ticket by playing the fool, giving non-sequitur musicological replies to the politically-loaded questions.

-The extraordinary creative gifts of the composer allows him to achieve intense dramatic poignancy in the Adagio from the Golden Age Suite and then turn on a kopek and tickle us to musical death with the Polka that follows it.
+The extraordinary creative gifts of Shostakovich allows him to achieve intense dramatic poignancy in the Adagio from the Golden Age Suite and then turn on a kopek and tickle us to musical death with the Polka that follows it.

 In this fun BIS CD (BIS-2472) of Soviet-era “pop”-style music by Shostakovich, Andrew Litton and the Singapore Symphony Orchestra have a ball exploring the nose-thumbing side of the composer with the 1934 Suite for Jazz Orchestra No. 1, written for a competition of works of ‘Soviet Jazz,’ which Litton conducts from the piano

 The ballet The Age of Gold – about the adventures of a Soviet football team visiting the decadent West (no kidding) and The Limpid Stream, a musical-choreographic portrayal of a group of entertainers visiting an idyllic collective farm are also included in the CD.